 Overview

-All forecasts are expressed as Republican Two-Party Vote Share (r2p).
-Third-party votes are excluded, collapsing every race into a zero-sum probability space on the interval [0.0, 1.0].
+All forecasts are expressed as two-party vote share (2PV).
+Votes for third-party and independent candidates are excluded, collapsing every race into a zero-sum probability space on the interval [0.0, 1.0].

-Win probability in the final output is calculated as the fraction of MCMC simulation draws where r2p exceeded 0.50.
-This is a direct Monte Carlo integration over the posterior predictive distribution — no normal approximation is applied to the tails.
+Win probability in the final output is calculated as the fraction of posterior draws where a party's 2PV exceeded 0.50.
+This is a direct integration over the posterior distribution using Hamiltonian Monte Carlo.

 Partisan Baseline